Traditional Investor “A Utility Token is neither real equity nor is it a bond; so it must be a scam”

 2. A seat on a trading floor.
 Examples include LIFFE or NYSE or CBOE.
 This gives you access to a network traders.

-These are Tokens, albeit not the modern cyber Tokens that we call Utility Tokens.
+These are Tokens, albeit not the modern cyber/digital Tokens that we call Utility Tokens.
 They are “Analog Tokens”.

 Analog Tokens demonstrate three things: